Do you have $371,100 to open a franchise?

 Ya, I shoulda bought OptimizePress earlier, but I didn't know how much business I was losing by having ugly landing pages.
 In full disclosure, I purchase the ten license pack for $197, but you can still get three licenses (one per WordPress installation) for $97.

-Other popular options are Lead Pages and Click Funnels, both of which are significantly more expensive but offer a slightly different solution.
+Other popular options are Lead Pages, Thrive Themes, and Click Funnels, both of which are significantly more expensive but offer a slightly different solution.
 OptimizePress is a software plugin you download and install on your site while the other two are hosted solutions.

 I included the “every three years” caveat because I'm sure a new version is released every few years, and you'll want to upgrade.